 It is not possible at this time to determine when the Settlement proceeds will be distributed to eligible Class Members.
-The Court will hold a Settlement Hearing on October 25, 2016, to decide whether to approve the Settlement.
-If the Court approves the Settlement, there might be appeals.
+The Court held a Settlement Hearing on October 25, 2016, and decided to approve the Settlement.
+However, there might be appeals to this Settlement.
 It is always uncertain whether appeals can be resolved, and if so, how long it would take to resolve them.
 It also takes time for all the Proofs of Claim to be processed.
-All Proofs of Claim need to be submitted by December 23, 2016.
+All Proofs of Claim needed to be submitted by December 23, 2016.
 Once all the Proofs of Claim are processed and claims are calculated, Class Counsel, without further notice to the Class, will apply to the Court for an order distributing the Net Settlement Fund to Class Members.
 Please be patient.Back To Top

 Please do not call or write the Court or Defendants.Back To Top

 The Court-ordered deadline to request to opt-back into the class was October 4, 2016.Back To Top

 The Court ordered that the law firm of Labaton Sucharow LLP represent all Class Members, including you.
 These lawyers are called Class Counsel.
 If you want to be represented by your own lawyer, you may hire one at your own expense.Back To Top